syntheit/retrospend/README.md

 **Note:** The first user to sign up will automatically be made an admin.
 You can limit signups to only those with an invite code in the admin panel if you choose.

+### Database Migrations

+The application automatically runs Prisma database migrations on startup.
+This ensures your database schema stays up-to-date with application changes.

+- **Automatic execution**: Migrations run every time the container starts
+- **Fail-safe behavior**: If migrations fail, the container will not start (exits with error)
+- **Production ready**: Only applies approved migrations created during development

+If you encounter migration errors during deployment, check the container logs for details and ensure your database is accessible.

 ## Database Management

 ### Syncing Default Categories